SymaLoernn/Stardew_HatsOnPetsPlus/README.md

 1. Is this any data defined for Hats On Pets Plus for this pet and breed ?
 If yes, go to the next step.
 If no, defer to vanilla logic (draw hats only on dogs and cats with vanilla values)
 2. Is there a data block specified for the current sprite and flipped value for this pet and breed ?
 If yes, use this block.
 If no, go to the next step
 3. Is there a block specified as default for this pet and breed ?
 If yes, use this block.
-If no, either default to vanilla logic if it is an existing pet resprite or do not attempt to draw a hat
+If no, default to the vanilla logic (which means trying to draw a hat with vanilla data on horses, cats and dogs, and do not attempt to draw a hat on any other pet)

 #### 3.e How to reload the data without relaunching the game / How to use the hopp_reload command ?